Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Graph Models and Graph Summarization

 A special characteristic of RDF graphs is their support for semantic labels, which allows the inference of implicit information.
 Such semantic labels are from ontologies, where semantic relationships between types and properties are denoted, \eg with predicates from the RDF Schema vocabulary.
 RDF Schema (RDFS) and its entailment rules are standardized by the W3C~\cite{w3c-rdf-schema}.
 A comprehensive overview of these rules is presented in~\cite{DBLP:books/daglib/0028543}.
-For example, the semantics of a triple $(p, \texttt{rdfs:subPropertyOf}, p')\in G$ is that, for any subject vertex~$s$ with $(s,p,o)\in G$, we can infer existence of the additional triple $(s,p',o)$.
+For example, the semantics of a triple $(p, \texttt{rdfs:subPropertyOf}, p')\in G$ is that, for any subject vertex~$s$ with $(s,p,o)\in G$, we can infer the existence of the additional triple $(s,p',o)$.
 This means that, when using RDF Schema inference, each vertex may have more types and properties in its type set and property set, respectively.
+We briefly discuss the role of RDFS inferencing in the context of graph summarization in Section~\ref{sec:graph-summary-model}.
+A more exhaustive discussion is found in \cite{DBLP:journals/tcs/BlumeRS21} and in \cite{DBLP:journals/vldb/GoasdoueGM20}.
 Finally, RDF supports the definition of named graphs~\cite{w3c-rdf}.
-Following the W3C standard~\cite{w3c-rdf}, each named graph is a pair consisting of the graph name, which is an IRI, and an RDF graph as defined above.
 Following Harth \etal~\cite{DBLP:conf/semweb/HarthUHD07}, we formalize named graphs by extending each triple $(s,p,o)$ to a tuple $((s, p, o), d)$ or a quad $(s, p, o, d)$, where $d$ denotes the name of the data source from which the triple originated~\cite{w3c-rdf-dataset-semantics}.
-In this work, the data source $d$ of a tuple is only used as payload, and not to determine vertex equivalence.

-\subsubsection{Labeled Property Graphs}
+\subsection{Labeled Property Graphs}

 There are a variety of formal definitions of labeled property graphs (LPGs), which emphasize different aspects~\cite{DBLP:conf/www/CiglanNH12,DBLP:journals/csur/AnglesABHRV17}.
 In general, LPGs are defined as graphs in which vertices and edges are labeled and can have key--value properties.
 Thus, we define an LPG as $\GLPG = (V,E,\ell_V,\ell_E,\ell_P)$ with vertices $V$ and edges~$E$.
 Furthermore, we define finite alphabets $\Sigma_V$ (vertex labels), $\Sigma_E$ (edge labels), $\SigmaKey$ (property keys), and $\SigmaValue$ (property values).